xta0/xta0.me/_drafts/2019-01-15-AI_for_trading-2.md

         - Future Contracts
             - A future contract obligates the buyer to buy or seller to sell an asset at a predetermined price at a specified time in the future.
 - Equity Securities (股权证券)
+    - Equity is the value of an owned asset minus the amount of all debts or liabilities on that asset
+    - The net value of something owned